AdrijaK/configs/docs/ku_sund_danhead.md

   Process ` ... blabla ... ` terminated for an unknown reason -- Likely it has been terminated by the external system
 ```

 To prevent the pipelines from crashing, you need to explicitly configure all the SLURM jobs to land on the same nodelist.
-Since **dancmp01** has the largest available memory, we have configured the profile **ku_sund_danhead** to use that node for nf-core computations.
+Currently we have configured the profile **ku_sund_danhead** to use **dancmp02fl** for nf-core computations.
-To use the **ku_sund_danhead** profile, remember explicitly state which node list you are launching the nf-core pipeline from when you start a new SLURM interactive session:
+To use the **ku_sund_danhead** profile, remember to explicitly state the nodelist when starting a new SLURM interactive session:

 ```bash
 tmux new-session -s my_slurm_session